 A Working Holiday Visa is a type of visa which normally allows younger persons (usually between 18-30) to stay and work in a country for between 12-24 months.
+So they are great for gap years!
 Working holiday programs are based on arrangements between two countries, usually with the intention to make it possible for younger people to have the opportunity to experience a different culture and general way of life.
 They are often open work permits allowing the person to support their trip by picking up some short-term employment.
 The exact details of the visa requirements and details vary between countries.

 A number of countries have a working holiday arrangement with the UK: Japan, Canada, and New Zealand are some of the first that comes to mind when thinking of countries to do a ski season in.